Loading...

 TimeMachine will ask you want to overwrite the original archive.
 Don't do that!
 Open the older archive, do a diagnosis.
 If the diagnosis is okay THEN you can get rid of the corrupt archive and replace it with the version from the backup.

-Restore from online backup
+Restore from Online Backup

 If you have an online backup then you can also restore your archive from this type of backup.
 I'm using Acronis so I'll show you how to use this app.
 If you use a different online backup then the procedure might be slightly different.